Tunnel Springs Rock Climbing

 The minimum equipment for this area is a 90' gym rope, 8-10 draws, and a half rack (single set cams and nuts).
 Gear is generally medium to small, and sometimes tricky.

 This crag is in the wilderness boundary.
 All bolts were hand drilled.
 Please observe a wilderness ethic if establishing new routes.

 There is limited opportunity to safely set top ropes (the top is loaded with rocks on a steep slope and many trees have died due to bark beetle).
 Unless noted in the route description as safe to set a top rope - leading is recommended.

 Take the exit from I-25 and head east to Placitas.
 4.8 miles from the Interstate you will see Tunnel Springs road on the right (look for the cluster of mailboxes).
 Turn south on Tunnel Springs road (FR 231) and drive through the development to the trailhead.
 (This takes ~twenty minutes from north Albuquerque.)

 The approach to the cliffs is a pleasant ten minute hike along the North Crest Trail which heads east from the main parking lot.
 You will not see the cliff until after you round the first ridge on the trail.
 At about ten minutes into your hike the cliff band will come closest to the trail.
 Look for a cairn marking the climbers trail up to the eastern end of the wall.
 Hike uphill 100 yards to the routes.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Tunnel Springs:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Tunnel Springs:

 Featured Route For Tunnel Springs